aichemy-hub/docs/blog/nmr-facility.rst

 ideally in Python, so that they can easily get all of their NMR data in a format they can feed into their machine learning framework of choice.
-This is was not something NOMAD NMR provided out of the box, but fortunately, because of NOMAD NMR is built with standard web technologies, it is easy to extend and integrate with other tools.
+This is was not something NOMAD NMR provided out of the box, but fortunately, because NOMAD NMR is built with standard web technologies, it is easy to extend and integrate with other tools.

 At AIchemy we built a Python library AItomic (https://aitomic.readthedocs.io).